bsoc-bitbyte/YDO/README.md

 ## ✨ Project Overview

-**YDO (You Deserve One)**  is a revolutionary romantic matchmaking application **engineered to bring brilliant minds together.** It addresses the common challenge of finding genuine romantic connections within a focused community, like engineering college students, by offering a thoughtful approach to compatibility.
+**YDO (You Deserve One)**  is a revolutionary romantic matchmaking application **engineered to bring brilliant minds together.** It addresses the common challenge of finding genuine romantic connections within our focused community of IIITDMJ by offering a thoughtful approach to compatibility.
 The magic happens when users thoughtfully curate their top 5 choices; a mutual selection instantly reveals a promising match, fostering authentic relationships.

 ## ✨ Features